 Beliar (also connected with the word, belial – Hebrew for worthless, lawless) is an angel who seems to be more or less synonymous with Satan, embodies a king, and rules over the world as the ruler of that world.
 In essence, he is the god of this world or present age.
 He leads others into apostasy, and he will even participate in hanging the Messiah on a tree (Asc.
 Isa.
 9.14–15; cf. 4.4–13).
 (Though one suspects early Christian interpolation here.)

 This view has a lot of support.
 That only problem is that Paul claims elsewhere that there are no other gods by nature except the one creator God (Galatians 4:8; cf. 1 Corinthians 8:4–6; Rom 3:30; 16:27; Gal 3:20; in Deutero-Pauline: 1 Tim 1:17; 2:5).
-However, Paul may be using “god” in a flexible way here, as a metonymy for the dominant ruler of those in the world who do not serve God in Christ.
-In his view, those who do not serve the Lord serve the devil.
+However, Paul may be using “god” in a flexible way here, as figurative or metonymy for the dominant ruler of those in the world who do not serve God in Christ.
+In Paul’s view, those who do not serve the Lord serve the devil.
 In any case, Paul could be using the term figuratively here, similar to Phil 3:19 (“whose god is their belly…”).

 In ancient literature, Beliar was sometimes embodied a human who was considered a lawless individual who opposes God (Lives of the Prophets 17:9–10; Sibylline Oracles 2.167; 3.63, 73).